AWS Transit Gateway Orchestrator Plan¶

 1. Create AWS TGW¶

-This step creates a Transit Gateway in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the Default_Domain, the Shared_Service_Domain and the Aviatrix_Edge_Domain and the corresponding Transit Gateway route tables.
+This step creates a AWS Transit Gateway in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the Default_Domain, the Shared_Service_Domain and the Aviatrix_Edge_Domain and the corresponding AWS Transit Gateway route tables.

 Note the three domains are connected, implying if you attach VPC to the Default Domain or Shared Service Domain, the VPCs can communicate with each other and can access on-prem through the Aviatrix Edge Domain.